 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available when stacking is enabled.
 TFTP Server IP Enter the TFTP server IP address here.
 When select the IPv4 option, enter the IPv4 address of the TFTP server in the space provided.
 When the IPv6 option is selected, enter the IPv6 address of the TFTP server in the space provided.
 Source File Enter the source filename and path of the firmware file located on the Switch here.
 This field can be up to 64 characters long.
+For a complete list of firmware files stored on the Switch, go to Management > File System.
 Destination File Enter the destination filename and path of the firmware file to be backed up to the TFTP server here.
 This field can be up to 64 characters long.